tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-19-smartphone-series-conclusion.md

 Watching TV in the family room (rather than on a personal laptop in bed) also promotes TV as a social experience with family members.
 The TV brings us together on the couch as we comment and interact about the show.
 Even a bad TV show can be fun to watch with the right people.
 I'm currently watching "Business Proposal," a Korean drama, with one of my daughters who wants to be an exchange student in Japan, and it's fun to see her excitement and point of view about the content.

-I also replaced the the phone-as-alarm-clock model in my bedroom.
+I also replaced the phone-as-alarm-clock model in my bedroom.
 I love the old-school 1980s GE alarm clock I purchased (which you can only buy on eBay now).
 The idea of putting a screen-based digital assistant (Alexa Show or similar) on my nightstand seems counter-intuitive to a device-free bedroom.
 I also like looking at the red numbers on my old-school alarm clock, its only real function is to make an alarm sound (or play bad FM radio).
 The old-school alarm clock is a constant reminder of my childhood and the days before the Internet.

 ## Wayfinding